Wang Xianzhi (calligrapher)

 Wang Xianzhi (王獻之 (王献之, Wáng Xiànzhī, Wang Hsien-chih), 344–386), courtesy name Zijing (子敬), was a famous Chinese calligrapher of the Eastern Jin dynasty.

-He was the seventh and youngest son of the famed Wang Xizhi.
-Wang inherited his father's talent for the art, and although several of his siblings were notable calligraphers, only Xianzhi was able to eventually equal his father in status, with the pair later attaining the appellation, "The Two Wangs (二王 èr wáng)."
+Xianzhi was born to the Wang clan of Langya, an influential kin group descended from the Qin dynasty general Wang Jian.
+He was the seventh and youngest son of the famed calligrapher Wang Xizhi.
+Wang inherited his father's talent for the arts, and although several of his siblings were notable calligraphers, only Xianzhi was able to eventually equal his father in status, with the pair later attaining the appellation, "The Two Wangs (二王 èr wáng)."
 Wang Xianzhi's (also referred to as "Wang Junior" 小王) style is substantially more fluid and stylistic than that of his father ("Wang Senior" 大王), whose structural firmness nonetheless remains unrivaled.
 Xianzhi's most celebrated accomplishment is his refinement of the "running-cursive" script (行草), a writing style which, as the name implies, combines features of both the cursive and running scripts.
-The Duck-Head Pill Note is an outstanding example of this technique.
+The Duck-Head Pills Letter is an outstanding example of this technique.
 Another of Xianzhi's accomplishments is the extensive application of the "one-stroke writing" technique for (cursive script), historically (though perhaps incorrectly) attributed to Zhang Zhi (張芝) of the Late Han, which strings together several characters (typically three to four) into a single stroke or renders a complex character in a rather convoluted single stroke.
 Until the Tang dynasty, Wang Xianzhi's influence and reputation largely surpassed that of his father.